-The goal of the College of Education is to graduate Teacher Candidates who are: Knowledgeable & Competent Specialists; Reflective & Responsive Practitioners; and Committed & Caring Professionals.
-Throughout the program, Teacher Candidates are formally and informally assessed on their dispositions toward the teaching profession as well as on their ability to meet the performance competencies across the length of the directed teaching experience.
+Throughout the program, Teacher Candidates are formally and informally assessed on their dispositions toward the teaching profession as well as on their ability to demonstrate the TPEs across the length of the student teaching experience.

-Should a Master Teacher, University Supervisor, or Program/Fieldwork Coordinator have dispositional or competency-related concerns, a Teacher Candidate Improvement Plan may be developed.
-Improvement Plans are generally written by the University Supervisor in collaboration with the Master Teacher and Department Program/Fieldwork Coordinator(s).
+Should a Mentor Teacher, University Supervisor, or Program/Fieldwork Coordinator have dispositional or competency-related concerns, a Teacher Candidate Improvement Plan may be developed.
+Improvement Plans are generally written by the University Supervisor in collaboration with the Mentor Teacher and Department Program/Fieldwork Coordinator(s).
 Improvement Plans consist of specific objectives that the Teacher Candidate will focus on and be required to meet in order to remain in the course/program.

-Teacher Candidate dispositions are formally evaluated online between weeks 3 and 5 of Directed Teaching by the Master Teacher and the University Supervisor.
+Initial Dispositions are formally evaluated online between weeks 3 and 5 of Student Teaching by the Mentor Teacher and the University Supervisor.
+For interns, only the University Supervisor will complete the Dispositions Assessment.
+The Initial Dispositions Evaluation is conducted early in the semester to ensure students are demonstrating the basic readiness skills and professionalism needed for successful Student Teaching.
 A minimum total score of 2.0, without any "unacceptable" ratings, are required to continue in student teaching.